Section 1: South End

 Garden Area #09 Claremont Inlet

 About: There are four crab apple trees, an apple and a nectarine tree in the Claremont Inlet where the granite bulwark is edged by hostas and day lilies.
-This raised garden also provides a place to grow and share basil, thyme and other culinary herbs.
+Hellebores and ferns also populate the shady part of this garden and perennials are planted in the sunnier corner of this raised bed garden.
 This is a favorite place to sit for many people.
-Hellebores and ferns also populate the garden

 Garden Area #10 Claremont Island